sabinadams/aurora/README.md

 Aurora merges the fields to create one model with all relations defined.

 > Technically speaking, in this scenario the `Author.prisma` file does not need the `Book` alias or `books` field on the `Author` model as those will get merged in from the `Book.prisma` schema.
 But I left them in to make the model more explicit.

+---

+## Missing Something?

+If you have any questions or notice anything missing from this project, please feel free to create an issue or reach out to me on [twitter](https://twitter.com/sabinthedev)